 The FD&C Act and Further Problems for Hemp Delta-9

-While hemp delta-9 is legal under the Farm Bill, the Food, Drug & Cosmetics Act creates some additional problems for hemp delta-9 and other hemp cannabinoids like CBD.
 According to the FDA’s interpretation of the law, adding either THC or CBD to food products violates the FD&C act, because both are active ingredients in approved drugs, Marinol and Epidiolex, respectively.
 They have also sent out warning letters to CBD companies with this as one of the complaints.

 Thus far, there have been no warning letters for hemp delta-9 companies, but there will undoubtedly be some soon.
 The “no approved drugs in food” issue would apply to delta-9 but not delta-8 (because this form is not used in an approved drug), but there is still an FD&C argument against delta-8, as shown by other warning letters.
 They consider delta-8 an “unsafe food additive” because it has not been approved for the purpose by the FDA.
-So even if delta-9 could escape the drug argument, it would likely still be considered illegal when sold in food.

 How Old Do You Have to Be to Purchase Hemp Delta-9 Products?

-The Farm Bill doesn’t institute age restrictions on buying hemp products, but states generally do.
-However, the specific laws vary by state, with most instituting a minimum age of 18, but others opting for a minimum of 21.
+However, the specific laws vary by state, with most instituting a minimum age of 21, but others opting for a minimum of 18.
 It’s very likely, as states catch up with intoxicating hemp products and actually institute laws, that hemp delta-9 will only be available to those aged 21 or older.

-Could You Get Arrested if Caught in Possession of Hemp Delta-9?
+Could You Get Arrested If Caught in Possession of Hemp Delta-9?

 You couldn’t be justifiably arrested for having hemp delta-9 in your possession, unless it has been explicitly outlawed by the state.
 This is because the Farm Bill legalized it, and any FD&C Act considerations are relevant to sellers, not consumers.
 However, for states with bans on hemp delta-9, you could of course be arrested for having it in your possession.